linode/terraform-provider-linode/docs/data-sources/image.md

 * `type` - How the Image was created.
 Manual Images can be created at any time.
 "Automatic" Images are created automatically from a deleted Linode. (`manual`, `automatic`)

 * `vendor` - The upstream distribution vendor. `None` for private Images.

+* `tags` - A list of customized tags.

+* `total_size` - The total size of the image in all available regions.

+* `replications` - A list of image replication regions and corresponding status.
+  * `region` - The region of an image replica.
+  * `status` - The status of an image replica.